 Day 8: Whale Watching / Galle

 In the early morning, you will enjoy a magical whale watching session, before a packed breakfast.
 Sri Lanka is becoming a major spot for watching whales and dolphins, with Dondra Point of southern Sri Lanka becoming the most popular whale watching spot, especially during December to April.
 During these months, you will have a 95 per cent chance of spotting sperm whales and great chances of spotting blue whales as their migration path is just off Dondra Point.
 Your whale watching tour will last for 3 hours on an insured trawler boat, during which you will also have excellent chances of spotting spinner dolphins.
 Afterwards, drive back to Galle for your final night in Sri Lanka.

-Stay: Galle Fort Hotel (Superior)
+Stay: Fort Bazaar (Superior)

 This trip has no fixed departures but restrictions may apply - check operator website

 ** If you see this next to a price, a specific price in your currency has not been provided, this is an estimated-only price based on a currency conversion, the price you pay may be different to that shown

 Sign up to our weekly Trip Finder email and get a selection of the best trips to feed your Wanderlust